2008 United States House of Representatives elections in Arizona: Independents

-Running as independents were Mark Yannone (campaign website), Annie Loyd and Edwin Winkler.
+Running as independents were Mark Yannone (campaign website), Annie Loyd, and Edwin Winkler.

-Annie Loyd, running on a platform of "transpartisan politics", has been described by The Arizona Republic as a moderate.
-Born in South Dakota and a community activist in Los Angeles, Loyd is a 15-year resident of Phoenix.
-She has also appeared at Columbia University.
+Annie Loyd, running on a platform of "transpartisan politics", has been said by The Arizona Republic to be a moderate.
+Born in South Dakota and a community activist in Los Angeles, she is a 15-year resident of Phoenix.
+She made an appearance at Columbia University.
 Shadegg's 2006 Democratic opponent, consultant Herb Paine, announced his support for Loyd.
 However, none of the independents made the ballot.

 General election

 Campaign

-The race was covered in the East Valley Tribune and showed a 27% independent voter population and noted increased registration of independents, in a district of 600,000 people cutting across urban Phoenix into rural parts of northern Maricopa county.
+The race was covered by the East Valley Tribune.
+It showed a 27% independent voter population and noted increased registration of independents in District 3.
+In a district of 600,000 people cutting across urban Phoenix into rural parts of northern Maricopa County.
 The Federal Elections Commission reports that as of December 31, 2007, Shadegg had raised over $1,000,000, Lord over $600,000, and Loyd $26,000.
 May and Winkler had not reported any fundraising.